-Local Credit A district may offer courses for local credit, at its discretion, in addi- tion to those in the required curriculum, but it may not delete or omit instruction in the foundation and enrichment curricula speci- fied above.
-Education Code 28.002(f); 19 TAC 74.1(b) Local Instructional Plan fran cou A district's local instructional plan may draw on state curriculum frameworks and program standards as appropriate.
-A district is encouraged to exceed minimum requirements of law and State Board rule.
-Major Curriculum Initiatives Before the adoption of a major curriculum initiative, including the use of a curriculum management system, a district must use a p cess that: 1.
+Local Credit tion omit A district may offer courses for local credit, at its discretion, in addi- tion to those in the required curriculum, but it may not delete or omit instruction in the foundation and enrichment curricula speci- fied above.
+Education Code 28.002(f); 19 TAC 74.1(b) Local Instructional Plan fran coui A district's local instructional plan may draw on state curriculum frameworks and program standards as appropriate.
+A district is en- couraged to exceed minimum requirements of law and State Board rule.
+Major Curriculum Initiatives use Before the adoption of a major curriculum initiative, including the use of a curriculum management system, a district must use a process that: 1.
 Includes teacher input; 2.
 Provides district employees with the opportunity to express opinions regarding the initiative; and 3.
 Includes a meeting of the board at which information regard- ing the initiative is presented, including the cost of the initia- tive and any alternatives that were considered; and members of the public and district employees are given the opportunity to comment regarding the initiative.
-Edu cation Code 28.002(g) Common Core State Standards A district may not use common core state standards to comply with the requirement to provide instruction in the essential knowledge and skills at appropriate grade levels.
-A district may not be required to offer any aspect of a common core state standards curriculum.
-"Common core state standards" means the national curriculum standards developed by the Common Core State Standards Initia- tive.
-Education Code 28.002(b-1), (b-3), (b-4) Scope and Sequence a su 28.0 cien the dopting a recommended or designated scope and sequence for ubject in the required curriculum under Education Code 002(a) in a particular grade level, a district shall ensure suffi- it time is provided for teachers to teach and students to learn essential knowledge and skills for that subject and grade level e DG].
-Education Code 28.0027(a) Coordinated Health Programs TEA shall make available to each district one or more coor health programs in elementary, middle, and junior high sch Each program must provide for coordinating education and vices related to: VICC
+Edu cation Code 28.002(g) Common Core State Standards the and to of "Con stan strict may not use common core state standards to comply with requirement to provide instruction in the essential knowledge skills at appropriate grade levels.
+A district may not be required ffer any aspect of a common core state standards curriculum. mmon core state standards" means the national curriculum idards developed by the Common Core State Standards Initia- Education Code 28.002(b-1), (b-3), (b-4) Scope and Sequence a su 28.0 cien the dopting a recommended or designated scope and sequence for bject in the required curriculum under Education Code 002(a) in a particular grade level, a district shall ensure suffi- t time is provided for teachers to teach and students to learn essential knowledge and skills for that subject and grade level e DG].
+Education Code 28.0027(a) Coordinated Health Programs hea Eac s shall make available to each district one or more coordinated th programs in elementary, middle, and junior high school. h program must provide for coordinating education and ser- s related to: 1.
+Physical health education, including programs designed to prevent obesity, cardiovascular disease, oral diseases, and